 If you have a business that sits in between the source and consumer, and the source outputs at a different rate than the consumer demands, then it is not only important for you to hold inventory, but it is the cornerstone of your market offering.
 It is critical.

-There are three main factors to consider in effective inventory management; they are (1) Demand, (2) Cost and (3) Service.
+There are 3 main factors to consider with effective inventory management; they are (1) Demand, (2) Cost and (3) Service.

 How much of a product do you believe you will sell and when?
 This is the fundamental question that is the foundation stone of your inventory policy.
-Some products will of course have stable demand and can be easily predicted using history.
-However, new products, seasonal products and low volume products may have very erratic demand patterns.
+Some products will, of course, have a stable demand and can be easily predicted using history.
+However, new products, seasonal products, and low volume products may have very erratic demand patterns.

 Your inventory level, and consequently inventory cost, will be determined by your forecast demand.
 However, this assumes that sufficient cash and resources are readily available to purchase and store the levels of inventory required to meet your demand.

-Okay, so you want 100% service level for all of your products i.e. every product is ‘on the shelf’ every time a customer wants it.
+Okay, so you want a 100% service level for all of your products i.e. every product is ‘on the shelf’ every time a customer wants it.
 In reality, this is not something you can plan to achieve.
-As stated before, nobody can predict the future 100% and consequently nobody can guarantee stock availability when working with forecast demand.
+As stated before, nobody can predict the future 100% and, consequently, nobody can guarantee stock availability when working with forecast demand.